gboeing/ppd534/syllabus/readme.md

 Given the nature of this course, we do expect a few things of you before you seek assistance with coding/data questions:

   1. Close all open programs, restart your computer, then try your task again
-  2. Search google and stackoverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)
+  2. Search Google and StackOverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)
   3. Go back through the relevant lecture materials to look for any insights
   4. Go back through the assigned reading materials to look for any insights
+  5. Ask your teammates if they have any insight

 If the above steps haven't solved your problem, post on Slack (or attend office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
   2. A complete [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code/tracebacks)
-  3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain the results of steps 1-4 above, including relevant links from stackoverflow etc)
+  3. What you've already tried to do to solve your problem and what you have learned from it so far (specifically, explain the results of steps 1-4 above, including relevant links from StackOverflow etc)

 We do not ask for this to be pedantic.
 Rather, we need it to be able to help you solve your problem.